 Northeastern IPM Center Grant Programs

-Our Center administers grant programs that foster the development and adoption of integrated pest management.
+The Center administers grant programs that foster the development and adoption of integrated pest management.

 The IPM Partnership Grants Program supports projects that further the mission of the Northeastern IPM Center, address or identify regional IPM priorities, and benefit the northeastern region at large.
 The current project types are: (1) IPM Applied Research, (2) IPM Working Groups, and (3) IPM Communications.